-Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with ambiguous statutes.
+Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with

-Level of Difficulty: 3 Haro Topic: Tax research 108.
-Lindy, a tax intern, is beginning her 1st tax research case for her employer.
+108. Lindy, a tax intern, is beginning her 1st tax research case for her employer.
 Her manager has given her a basic understanding of the facts and has identified the basic research question.
 Lindy is now ready to begin searching for relevant tax authorities.
 Describe the different types of research tools available to help a tax researcher locate relevant authority and identify which type may be especially useful for Lindy.